Get the FREE one-click dictionary software for Windows

 "there was no place to attach supports for a shelf"

-Derived forms: supports, supported, supporting
+Derived forms: supports, supporting, supported

-Type of: act, activity, agree, aid, allow, approve, argue, assist, assistance, check, concord, concur, correspond, countenance, device, fit, foster, gibe, give, greenlight, green-light, help, hold, influence, jibe, let, marry, marry up, match, military operation, nurture, O.K., OK, okay, op [informal], operation, part, permit, play, proof, reason, represent, resource, sanction, substantiation, supporting structure, tally, validation, voice
+Type of: act, activity, agree, aid, allow, approve, argue, assist, assistance, check, concord, concur, correspond, countenance, device, fit, foster, gibe, give, greenlight, green-light, help, hold, influence, jibe, let, marry, marry up, match, military operation, move, nurture, O.K., OK, okay, op [informal], operation, part, permit, play, proof, reason, represent, resource, sanction, square, substantiation, supporting structure, tally, validation, voice

 Encyclopedia: Support